Dog Friendly Places to go CornwallSkip to main navigation list

 Chysauster Ancient Village, Newmill, Penzance, West Cornwall, TR20 8XA Tel: 01736 757934 www.english-heritage.org.uk/chysauster

-Launceston Castle - dogs allowed on leads
+Launceston Castle - dogs allowed

 Set on a large natural mound, Launceston Castle dominates the surrounding landscape and is dog friendly.
 Started soon after the Norman Conquest, the focus is an unusual keep consisting of a 13th century round tower built by Richard, Earl of Cornwall, inside an earlier circular shell-keep.
 The tower top is now reached via an internal staircase.
 The castle long remained a prison and George Fox, founder of the Quakers, suffered harsh confinement here in 1656.
 A display traces 1,000 years of history, with finds from site excavations.
 Dogs welcome on leads.

 Launceston Castle, Castle Lodge, Launceston, North Cornwall, PL15 7DR Tel: 01566 772365 www.english-heritage.org.uk/launceston

 The great 13th century circular shell-keep of Restormel still encloses the principal rooms of the castle in remarkably good condition.
 It stands on an earlier Norman mound surrounded by a deep dry ditch, atop a high spur beside the River Fowey.
 Twice visited by the Black Prince, it finally saw action during the Civil War in 1644.
 It commands fantastic views and is a favourite picnic spot.
 When you visit keep an eye out for 'Tetraphasis Obscurus', the 'Black Pheasant' that prowls the castle grounds.
 Dogs welcome on leads

 Restormel Castle, Restormel Road, Lostwithiel, South Cornwall, PL22 0EE Tel: 01208 872687 www.english-heritage.org.uk/restormel